 In 1736, following Desnoués’s death, the collection was auctioned off, and some items went to Rackstrow’s museum, where they were displayed alongside Chovet’s pregnant woman.
 At some point Rackstrow took his Desnoués pieces to Ireland, where he sold them to the Earl of Shelbourne, who in his turn donated them to the school of anatomy at Trinity College Dublin.
 Tradition has it that Jonathan Swift had a hand in these transactions.

 Rackstrow died in 1772 but his museum did not die with him.
 Like the perpetual motion device, it just kept going.
 Public appetite was seemingly inexhaustible.
-Inevitably, though, the day came when even that almost frictionless machine ran down, and, early in the nineteenth century, the remarkable ensemble—the preserved lizards and Surinam toads, the beautiful examples of stained glass, the carving of a bathing Venus, the magnet that held up to 100 lbs—were dispersed under the auctioneer’s hammer.
+Inevitably, though, the day came when even that almost frictionless machine ran down, and early in the nineteenth century the remarkable ensemble—the preserved lizards and Surinam toads, the beautiful examples of stained glass, the carving of a bathing Venus, the magnet that held weights up to a hundred pounds—were dispersed under the auctioneer’s hammer.

 © london-overlooked 2019